Welcome to the Moment Catchers Resources page!

 The Evliya Çelebi Way

 To round out my time in Eastern Europe in 2013, I spent three weeks walking a 350-km solo trek through Turkey known as the Evliya Çelebi Way, an experience that was as emotionally challenging as it was physically.
-If you’re thinking of trekking the route yourself, be sure to check out my Great Affair’s Guide to Trekking the Evliya Çelebi Way.
+If you’re thinking of trekking the route yourself, be sure to check out my guide to Trekking the Evliya Çelebi Way.

 November 2013 – Notes from the Evliya Çelebi Way: Days 1-4